BushraRaj-Lab/Greenslade_2026/README.md

 peaks.bed: The aggregate peak calls used to define the initial chromatin landscape.

 singlecell.csv: The per-barcode resource containing QC metrics (fragments, TSS enrichment, etc.) required for filtering.

+### Index Fragment Files

+In order to run the Signac function, CoveragePlot(), you need a tabix-indexed fragment file.
+Download the tsv.gz fragment files from the NCBI Gene Expression
+Omnibus (GEO) under accession GSE134055.
+You can generate the required .tbi index files directly in R using Rsamtools shown in this R script.